How do I vote by mail?

 Can all registered voters vote absentee or vote by mail?

 Some states have specific requirements around who can request a mail-in ballot, but many make the option available to everyone with no excuse needed.
-The COVID-19 pandemic has made voter interest in absentee options skyrocket, and many states have started enacting legislation that could make it easier for their voters to cast their ballots remotely.
+Many states have started enacting legislation that could make it easier for their voters to cast their ballots remotely.
 For the latest information about voting absentee in your state, always check your state’s website.

 Once your ballot has arrived by mail to the Elections Board, there will be a number of checks in place to verify that you were the individual to cast your vote.
 This is often done through signature verification to match your ballot with your signature on file.
 States have different procedures for processing mail-in ballots.
 Some begin prior to Election Day and others start after Election Day.
 Either way, mail-in ballots are counted in all elections, not just those with close races!